 - NicoDerm CQ (patch)

-Nicotine is a potent alkaloid with clear pharmacological effects.
+Nicotine is a potent alkaloid with a set of specific pharmacological effects.
 As such, there will always be a risk of side effects.
-The most common side effects are related to the stimulating effects of this substance — such as anxiety and insomnia.
+The most common side effects are related to the stimulating properties of this substance — such as anxiety and insomnia.
 In high doses, nausea and dizziness are also common.